 The nervous system also plays a role in maintaining blood glucose levels.
 When the stomach is empty and blood glucose levels are low, the digestive system receptors and the brain respond by making you feel hungry—your stomach may “growl,” and you may feel pain or discomfort in your midsection.
 These sensations prompt you to eat, which provides new nutrient sources to raise blood glucose levels.
 The exocrine part of the pancreas is also part of the digestive system.
 It produces enzymes that help digest the nutrients you have eaten so they can be absorbed by the small intestine into the blood.
 The circulatory system is important in transporting the glucose and pancreatic hormones in blood to all body cells.

 Blood Calcium Levels

-As you have learned, proper calcium levels are important to maintain whole body homeostasis.
-Calcium ions are used for the heartbeat, the contraction of muscles, the activation of enzymes, and cellular communication.
-The parathyroid and thyroid glands of the endocrine system detect changes in blood calcium levels.
-When the parathyroid glands detect low blood calcium levels, several organ systems alter their function to restore blood calcium levels back to normal.
+As you have learned, proper calcium levels are important for normal function of several systems.
+Calcium ions are used for blood clotting, the contraction of muscles, the activation of enzymes, and cellular communication.
+The parathyroid gland of the endocrine system is the main receptor and control center for blood calcium levels.
+When the parathyroid glands detect low blood calcium levels, they communicate with several organ systems and alter their function to restore blood calcium levels back to normal.
 The skeletal, urinary, and digestive systems all act as effectors to achieve this goal through negative feedback.